dumpstring/OpenLuauIDE/README.md

 # Getting Started
 Either build the Module by running `argon build`, or grab a copy of it from the Releases & put the module anywhere you'd like.

-Sure, here's the API section for your OpenLuauIDE module, formatted similarly to the Highlighter module's API section:

 ## API

 **Functions:**